ambanum/disinfo.quaidorsay.fr/CONTRIBUTING.md

 ---
 permalink: /encyclopedia/contribute
 nav_order: 15
+layout: page
 ---

-# How can I contribute?
+# How to contribute

 All contributions are welcome!
-We are grateful for all additions to the project.
-Here, you will find a few easy tips and rules to help you navigate the edition process.
+We are grateful for all additions to this open resource that help advance the state of the art and shared understanding in fighting information manipulations.
+Here, you will find a few tips and guidelines to help you navigate the edition process.

 You can edit all pages on the [GitHub repository](https://github.com/ambanum/disinformation-encyclopedia) hosting the content.
 You can learn more about this process on the [GitHub help](https://help.github.com/en/articles/editing-files-in-your-repository).